macro187/hotbox/readme.md

 Requirements
 ============

-Hotbox is written in POSIX shell (https://shellhaters.org/) which works in all common Bourne-style shells including Bash, Dash, Ash, etc.
+The Hotbox tools are POSIX shell scripts (https://shellhaters.org/) which is basically the common subset of Bourne shells (Bash, Dash, Ash, etc.) that works on any of them.

-Individual features sometimes require os-specific logic to work.
-Where this is the case, they currently support:
+Some features need to be implemented in os-specific ways.
+Where this is the case, the features included with Hotbox currently support:

 - Alpine Linux